mihalis2412/Extrapolating-Survival-Curves/README.md

 - histograms,
 - scatter plots,
 - box plots,
-- and heatmaps to gain insights into the data and present findings.
+- and heatmaps, to gain insights into the data and present findings.

 # Modeling Techniques:
 Models fitted include both parametric & semi-parametric models, such as: